Proxmox Setup

 net.ipv4.conf.default.rp_filter=1

-# Enable TCP SYN cookie protection
+# Enable TCP SYN cookies to mitigate SYN flood attacks.

 net.ipv4.tcp_syncookies=1